BlueberryWolf/SetVRChatPriority/README.md

 [![gh_release](https://img.shields.io/github/v/release/Kawaxte/vrc-priority-rs?sort=date&logo=github&label=latest&style=for-the-badge)](https://github.com/Kawaxte/vrc-priority-rs/releases/latest)
 [![gh_release_pre](https://img.shields.io/github/v/release/Kawaxte/vrc-priority-rs?include_prereleases&sort=date&logo=github&label=pre-release&style=for-the-badge)](https://github.com/Kawaxte/vrc-priority-rs/releases)

 VRChat not too long ago added Easy Anti-Cheat, which prevents you from changing the priority of VRChat.exe through Task Manager.
-Now, you can change the priority of VRChat.exe with this program, and you don't even have to run it twice!

-You run it once, and a permanent priority change is made to VRChat.exe.
-You can change the priority to any of the following:

-- 1. High
-- 2. Above Normal
-- 3. Normal
-- 4. Below Normal
-- 5. Low

-You might wonder why `Realtime` isn't included.
-This is because `Realtime` is a dangerous priority to set, and can cause instability.
+All *you* have to do is run it once and it will permanently set the priority of VRChat.exe to what you chose. 簡単簡単！

 ## Building from Source